lr4d/kartothek/docs/getting_started.rst

    )
    dm

+If dataframes (all with the same schema) are passed in 'anonymously' as a list, they are essentially interpreted by ``kartothek`` as different partitions of the `same` table.

-As noted earlier, if no table name is provided by the user, ``kartothek`` assigns a default name to a table, it **does not** auto-generate unique table names, so when passing in a list of dataframes without specifying table names, a ``ValueError`` will be thrown if the schemas differ across datasets.
+As noted earlier, if no table name is provided by the user, ``kartothek`` assigns a default name to a table, it **does not** auto-generate unique table names.
+So when passing in a list of dataframes with differing schemas and without specifying table names, a ``ValueError`` will be thrown.

-For example, this throws a ``ValueError``:
+For example, this will not work:

 .. ipython:: python
    :okexcept: